-So much for careful scientific analysis.
-Perhaps government guidelines aren’t helpful in deciding how much to drink for health and longevity.
+So much for careful medical analysis.
+So perhaps government guidelines aren’t helpful in deciding how much to drink for health and longevity.

 2. Risks differ by disease.
 The consumption level that that reduces the risk of one disease can increase it for another.
 Therefore, it’s important to consider the big picture.
 And the big picture is simple.
 People who drink in moderation tend to enjoy better health than either abstainers or alcohol abusers.

-In addition, research shows that alcohol abstainers who begin drinking in moderation also enjoy those health benefits.
+In addition, research shows that alcohol abstainers who begin drinking in moderation also enjoy health benefits.

 3. Drinking recommendations should be tailored to each individual.
 People have different family medical histories, personal medical histories, lifestyles, and medical concerns.